Water Is Wrecking Your Espresso (Here's How to Fix It)

 If your tap water is already within range for your target profile, the tool will tell you that too.
 Occasionally no additions are needed.
 Knowing that is just as useful.

-If you’ve been chasing extraction consistency and hitting a wall, start with the water.
+If you’ve been chasing extraction consistency and hitting a wall, start with your espresso water chemistry.
 It’s the variable most home baristas skip, and it’s also one of the most fixable once you can see what you’re working with.

 WaterLab is free to use.
 I’ll keep improving it as I hear how people are using it.
 If you run into anything odd or have a suggestion, the feedback link is right there on the About page.